dacortess/dacortess/README.md

 ## 🚀 About Me

-I am a Computer Science student passionate about programming, problem-solving, and software development.
-I am particularly interested in automation, algorithms, and data science.
-I am always looking for new knowledge and technologies to improve my skills and create efficient solutions.
+I’m a Computer Science student who loves turning caffeine into code and solving problems that probably didn’t exist before I started coding.
+I have a deep passion for automation, algorithms, and data science—basically, anything that makes computers do the work while I take the credit.

 📍 Bogotá D.C., Colombia
 📧 [dcortessalazar@gmail.com](mailto:dcortessalazar@gmail.com)